vault27/Foundation/vxlan.md

 ## Configuration on Nexus 9000
 We create special Loopback for overlay, announce it to BGP.
 For every VLAN where clients are connected we configure VNI.
 Next we configure nve interface, where we configure peers for every VNI.
+Static confogiration:
 ```
 feature vn-segment-vlan-based
 feature nv overlay